 Purpose

 Provides grounds maintenance services for McDonald Observatory buildings, domes, and public spaces as assigned.
-Assists in custodial services and special events setup and breakdown.
-Weekend and holiday work is required.
+Assists with the facilities’ custodial services, and setups and breakdowns for special events.
+Weekend and holiday work is required as needed to meet business operations.

 Responsibilities

 - Grounds Maintenance.
 Responsible for mowing grass, operating string trimmers, leaf blowers, and other related grounds tasks.
-Emptying all outdoor trash cans (mountain-wide) and litter disposal, Responsible for raking granite and sweeping sidewalks in the Visitor Center patio and plaza areas, and general cleaning of trash in parking areas, fences, and grounds.
+Emptying all outdoor trash cans throughout the mountain and disposing of litter.
+Responsible for raking granite and sweeping sidewalks in the Visitor Center patio and plaza areas, as well as general cleaning of trash in parking areas, fences, and grounds.
 Operates and maintains the irrigation system.
-Primarily during non-growing season, assists in fire prevention and tree trimming, including operating a chainsaw for tree removal.
+Primarily during the non-growing season, the role involves assisting in fire prevention and tree trimming, including operating a chainsaw for tree removal.

 - Custodial Services.
-Assists and backs up custodial staff with general building cleaning, restroom sanitation, floor maintenance, trash and litter removal, and other related chores.
-Weekend and holiday work is required and will be rotated.
-Drive UT vehicle to perform duties and maintain a Texas driver's license.
+Supports and assists custodial staff with routine building cleaning, restroom sanitation, floor upkeep, trash and litter removal, and related tasks.
+Weekend and holiday shifts are required and will be rotated.
+Operate a UT vehicle to perform duties and maintain a Texas driver's license.

 - Special Events.
-Assists with special events including, set up and take down of tables, chairs, equipment, trash receptacles, cleans grounds and facilities, and replenishes supplies as necessary.
-Prepares the grounds around the houses for the arrival of new residents.
+Assists with special events by setting up and taking down tables, chairs, equipment, and trash receptacles.
+Clean grounds and facilities, and replenish supplies as needed.
+Prepares the grounds around the houses in preparation for the new resident's arrival date.

 - Performs Other Duties as Assigned.
-After completing scheduled daily tasks, move to tasks that improve the condition of the facility: i.e., re-painting restrooms, changing light bulbs, cleaning otherwise neglected areas.
+After completing scheduled daily tasks, shift focus to tasks that improve the condition of the facility, such as re-painting restrooms, replacing light bulbs, and cleaning areas that are usually overlooked.

 For additional information and to apply: Maintenance Worker I